Highly developed and biomechanically complex

 What to expect from FMT treatment?

 FMT treatment is similar to the mobilization and manipulation treatment your physiotherapist, osteopath or chiropractor may use for other areas of your body (eg; spine, neck, shoulder).
 FMT is a podiatry treatment method based on our in-depth knowledge and understanding of the anatomy, and function and motion of the joints of the foot and ankle.
-As podiatrists, we know feet better than anyone!
+Our podiatrists in Brisbane Northside know feet better than anyone!

 FMT is generally not a painful treatment.
 We usually find that most stiff joints will loosen well after only a few minutes of corrective movement.
 You may expect to be a little tender after the treatment as the joints begin to move more freely again.
 Occasionally symptoms can get slightly worse when we restore motion to ‘stuck’ or ‘restricted’ joints, however, functional improvement and pain relief usually occur quite rapidly.
 The action of FMT helps the body to heal itself and improves joint function and comfort.